geltz/sequa/README.md

 - left/right mouse to add/remove pads and adjust velocity.
 - click the top left logo to swap kits.
-- load drum samples by clicking/dragging on drum pad titles.
+- load drum samples by click/drag on drum pad titles.
-- load a main sample by dragging onto reseq band.
+- load a main sample by click/drag onto reseq band.

 **kits**